-To apply for a Work Study position the student must submit a Work Study Application, https://studentservices.southtexascollege.edu/finaid/financial-aid-forms.html.
+To apply for a Work Study position the student must submit a Work Study Application.
+Application can be printed from https:// studentservices.southtexascollege.edu/finaid/ financial-aid-forms.html.
 Applications are also available at any Student Financial Services Office (Mid Valley, NAH, Pecan, Starr or Technology campus).
 After student fills it out, he/she must turn it in to any of the Student Financial Services Offices.
 Work Study applications are subject to a background check; only those approved will be considered.